 For the above two cases,

-Medium and high carbon steels and common alloy steels can be laser welded well, but require preheating and post-weld treatment to relieve stress and avoid crack formation.
+Conversely, low-carbon quelling steel is suitable for laser welding because of its low impurity content.
+Medium and high carbon steels and common alloy steels can be laser welded, but preheating and post-weld treatment are required to reduce stress and prevent crack formation.

 - Stainless Steel ~ Mild Steel